See also Diploma in Innovation course page

 When do I graduate?

-Are you a late enrollment into the Diploma?
-Because the Diploma is intended to be done concurrently with another degree, enrolling in the Diploma after graduation is not possible (that would also technically make it a post-graduate diploma).
-However, you should be able to enrol in it while you are still a student and complete the Diploma after graduating from your core degree.
 Keep in mind, there’s no double counting of subjects.
-If you took the diploma subjects as electives, you’d probably need to take some other ones in their place, so that you can count the diploma subjects towards the diploma.
+If you took the diploma subjects asctives, you’d probably need to take some other ones in their place, so that you can count the diploma subjects towards the diploma.

 Can I do the Diploma on a full-time basis?

 No, it cannot be taken full-time.
-The Diploma is integrated with the core degree, so it takes 3-years to complete.
+The Diploma is integrated with the core degree, so it is designed to take 3 years to complete.

 Can I complete it in a shorter timeframe?